Guide to the Collection

 During the latter part of his life, Davis focused his intellectual investigations on the history and genealogy of the Old Colony.
-He studied Indian languages in an attempt to glean historical information about his native area.
-He became a member of the Massachusetts Historical Society on 30 January 1812, and published an article, "Notes on Plymouth, Massachusetts," in the MHS Collections 2 series, vol. III, (1815).
+He studied Native American languages in an attempt to glean historical information about his native area.
+He became a member of the Massachusetts Historical Society on 30 January 1812 and published an article, "Notes on Plymouth, Massachusetts," in the MHS Collections 2 series, vol. III, (1815).
 He received an honorary Master of Arts degree from Harvard University in 1819.

 Davis died in Plymouth on 10 July 1829.

-One particularly well-documented subject is Nahum Mitchell's work on commissions to establish boundaries with Rhode Island and later, Connecticut.
+One particularly well-documented subject is Nahum Mitchell's work on commissions to establish boundaries with Rhode Island and, later, Connecticut.
 These papers include notes, copies and extracts of reports, agreements, and depositions, as well as a manuscript map.
-Many of the actual dates of documents are unclear, although the majority are extracts from 17th and 18th century legal papers.
-There are also documents concerning these land disputes in NM's family correspondence, with the bulk ranging in date from 1815-1821.
+Many of the actual dates of documents are unclear, although the majority are extracts from 17th- and 18th-century legal papers.
+There are also documents concerning these land disputes in Mitchell's family correspondence, with the bulk ranging in date from 1815-1821.

 Political concerns are also mentioned in the Mitchell collection, particularly during Nahum Mitchell's stint as a member of the U.S. House of Representatives (1803-1805).
 These papers contain correspondence, mostly from Mitchell to his wife Nabby, addressing varied topics, such as the impeachment trials of Judges Pickering of New Hampshire and Chase of Maryland, the Louisiana Purchase, and Federalist/Democratic struggles.

-The Samuel Davis papers contain notes from his work on Indian languages, including translations of local dialects, vocabulary lists, etymologies of Indian words including New England place names, and passages of the Bible translated into local languages.
-There are also notes on the history and boundaries of Bridgewater as well as church music.
+The Samuel Davis papers contain notes from his work on Native American languages, including translations of local dialects, vocabulary lists, etymologies of Native American words including New England place names, and passages of the Bible translated into local languages.
+There are also notes on the history and boundaries of Bridgewater, as well as church music.
 These papers are largely undated, although approximate dates range from 1814-1828.

 The Nahum Mitchell papers were given to the Massachusetts Historical Society by T. W. Stedman of Farmington, Connecticut, in 1975.